-Management has performed an analysis of the activities and transactions subsequent to the September 1, 2020 period covered by the Statement.
-The COVID-19 pandemic developed rapidly in 2020.
+Management has performed an analysis of the activities and transactions subsequent to the December 1, 2019 to August 31, 2020, period covered by the Statement.
+The COVID-19 pandemic has developed rapidly in 2020.
 Management has taken a number of measures to monitor and mitigate the effects of COVID-19, such as safety and health measures for our staff (such as social distancing and working from home, where feasible) while ensuring continuation of operations that is essential to the attainment of project objectives.
-At this stage, the impact on project performance and results has not been significant or material and based on our experience to date we expect this to remain the case.
+At this stage, the impact on project performance and results has not been significant or material, and based on our experience to date, we expect this to remain the case.
 We will continue to follow the various government policies and advice and, in parallel, we will do our utmost to continue our operations in the best and safest way possible without jeopardizing the health of staff, beneficiaries, and other stakeholders.
-Management has performed their analysis through August 16, 2021.
+Management has performed their analysis through August 27, 2021.